erdiaker/eksi-secki/README.md

 ## Privacy

-By using this extension, you DO NOT sent any data to me or any third-party server.
+By using this extension, you DO NOT send any data to me or any third-party server.
 The extension keeps all the collected data on your browser, without sending any part of it to elsewhere.